-Gumbo is popular in the southern United States (U.S.), parts of Africa and the Middle East, the Caribbean, and South America.
+Gumbo is popular in the southern United States, parts of Africa and the Middle East, the Caribbean, and South America.

-It is considered an important crop in many countries, because of its nutritional value, and because many parts of the plant can be used, including the fresh leaves, buds, flowers, pods, stems, and seeds.
+It is an essential crop in many countries due to its high nutritional value.
+Also, people can use many parts of the plant, including the fresh leaves, buds, flowers, pods, stems, and seeds.

-We will look at the nutritional content of okra, its possible health benefits, recipe tips for preparing okra, and any possible health risks.
+This article will look at the nutritional content of okra, its possible health benefits, some recipe tips, and any possible health risks.

 - 33 calories